TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

-These implementations are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard library.
+This implementation are for learning purposes only.
+Therefore they may be less efficient than the implementations in the Python standard library. all the best, Regards Keerthan

 ## Contribution Guidelines